Staying Tobacco-Free

 I relapsed.
 What do I do now?

-Know that slip-ups are a normal part of staying quit.
-If this happens, call the Georgia Tobacco Quit Line at 1-800-QUIT-NOW (1-877-270-7867) now.
-They will give you the tools to help you quit again and stay quit.
+Know that slip-ups are normal.
+If this happens, call the Georgia Tobacco Quit Line at 1-800-QUIT-NOW (1-877-270-7867).
+They will give you the tools to help you quit again.

 Do you speak another language?